Learn More About What We Do

 Write a blog piece.
 Give us your perspective on environmental issues that matter to you.
 You can see examples on our webpage here, for length and format.
 You need to send us a good photo or two as well.

-Create a list of good resources on a particular environmental topic.
+Create a list of good resources on a particular environmental topic (or update one we already have).
 Perhaps you know about solar panels, sustainable travel, EV cars, second-hand fashion, vegan food, or something completely different?
-You would compile the content for a webpage of resources and links, which we could then put on our website.

 Write a case study of changes you’ve made to your house.
 For example, if you’ve borrowed our thermal imaging camera and taken action based on this, could you write a few paragraphs about it, and send us photos?